 C17.
-The definitive value for C23 is 202311L but some compilers53 are currently using 202000L and requiring the standard to be specified as c2x.
+As C23 is not yet published there is as yet no definitive value: compilers are currently using 202000L.
 C23 has macros similar to C++ 'feature tests' for many of its changes, for example STDC_VERSION_LIMITS_H.

 However, note the 'claimed' as no compiler had 100% conformance, and it is better to use configure to test for the feature you want to use than to condition on the value of STDC_VERSION.
 In particular, C11 alignment functionality such as Alignas and aligned_alloc is not implemented on Windows.